 In my experience, all that caution has been validated.
 In a small way, it has been validated by #metoo and the stream of headlines featuring disgraced pastors, political figures, and others who succumbed to sexual temptation or participated in systems that protected abusers.
 But it was also validated by a friend at college who repeatedly left his secret camera in my small group leader’s bathroom and posted the video footage on porn sites.
 Do you wonder if you are being filmed every time you use a bathroom that isn’t your own?
 For years, I did.

 You know the feeling of driving towards an intersection on an icy day, and suddenly losing control of your car?
 Your antilock breaks start pumping, and all you can think is—”I am not in control of this vehicle.”
 Sexual objectification feels a lot like that panic—it’s as if you’ve lost control of what is happening to your body.
 Anyone can think, or film, or do what they want to it without your consent, or even your knowledge.
 That story about the camera is the one I keep repeating here because it is already so public.
-Unfortunately, I could tell many more.
+Unfortunately, I can tell so many stories.

-As I have watched the women I love wrestle with the ongoing trauma of sexual violation, I have chosen to mistrust men.
+As I have watched the women I love most dearly wrestle with the ongoing trauma of sexual violation, I have chosen to mistrust men.
 I know it’s not fair, but, for me, it’s a form of self-defense.

 I wasn’t always so mistrusting though.
 As a kid, I was trained in “Biblical Femininity.”
 I learned by observation and study that only a man can practice spiritual authority at an official church leadership level.
 Only a man can pass the communion plate as an usher.
 Only a man can lead the prayers during a worship service.
 Only a man can preach a sermon.
 As a kid, I surmised that my role as a woman would be defined by quiet submission to my father, my husband, my pastor, my elders, and—according to some hyper-conservative literature I read—to all men.
 And I embraced my role.
 As late as my senior year in high school, I wrote in my journal that—for biblical reasons—I felt uncomfortable with the idea of voting for a female presidential candidate.